johnno1962/InjectionIII/README.md

 ### Resolving issues

-InjectionIII has a number of environment variables that can be used when you launch your app to get a better idea what is going on.
+InjectionIII has a number of environment variables that can be used when you launch your app to customise its behavour or get a better idea what is going on.

+**INJECTION_PRESERVE_STATICS** This allows you to decide whether top level variables and static member should be re-initialised if they are in a file that is injected or they should retain their values.

+**INJECTION_DYNAMIC_CAST** This allows you to opt into a slightly more speculative fix for when you dynamic cast (as? in Swift) to a type which has been injected and therefore its type identifier may have changed.

-**INJECTION_DETAIL** Providing any value for this variable in the your scheme will produce detailed output of how InjectionIII is stiching your new implementation into your application.
+**INJECTION_DETAIL** Providing any value for this variable in the your scheme will produce detailed output of how InjectionIII is stitching your new implementations into your application.
 "Swizzling" is the legacy Objective-C way of rebinding symbols though the runtime API.
 "Patching" is where the "vtable" of a class is overridden to rebind non-final methods to their new dynamically loaded